 This is essential training for everyone working in early years, at the very least for designated safeguarding leads.

 “This training has had a profound effect on my practice within the school.
 It has already made a difference to a family.
 I will highly recommend it to others” Headteacher.

-“Thank you for the fantastic and professional training, it was certainly empowering” Headteacher.
+“Thank you for the fantastic and professional training, it was certainly empowering” Setting Manager.

-“Excellent training, thanks for giving me the confidence to ask the right questions” Headteacher.
+“Excellent training, thanks for giving me the confidence to ask the right questions” Practitioner

-“I have already actioned your training, spoke to a parent today and was able to make a difference to their situation” Headteacher.
+“I have already actioned your training.
+I spoke to a parent today and was able to make a difference to their situation” Headteacher.

 Martin has an extensive background in Safeguarding.
 He was a police officer for 32 years with West Mercia Police retiring as Detective Superintendent, Head of Public Protection with areas such as child abuse and domestic abuse under his command.

 Since leaving the police he has worked in Public Health as the domestic abuse lead working across the partnerships.
 He has delivered training extensively across health, education and other organisations and is a national trainer with SafeLives delivering the national programme to the police service around Coercive control.

 He set up his own Consultancy in 2017.
 He is a keen sportsman and regularly plays rugby and recently became a Grandad for the first time.
 Martin has a passion to make a difference by empowering and giving professionals the confidence to make a difference to those suffering abuse.
 His vision is to inspire change through his training.